UA-Libraries-Research-Data-Services/EDirectChemInfo/README.md

 ## Installation Tips

 Follow the installation instructions from NCBI: [Entrez Direct: E-utilities on the UNIX Command Line](https://www.ncbi.nlm.nih.gov/books/NBK179288/).
-There are several different ways to install EDirect.
-I used option 3 (EDirect v13.7) with `wget` in Gnome Terminal on my Linux Ubuntu 18.04 workstation.
+There are several different methods to install EDirect.
+I used option 3 (EDirect v13.7) with `wget` in Gnome Terminal on a Linux Ubuntu 18.04 workstation.
 If you are using Windows, NCBI mentions that you can use the Cygwin Unix emulator.
 Another option for Windows users is to setup a Linux virtual machine.
 There are many tutorials for setting up virtual machines.
 For example, here is one for installing [Ubuntu on VirtualBox](https://askubuntu.com/questions/142549/how-to-install-ubuntu-on-virtualbox).
 When installing EDirect in a virtual machine, you may need to customize the VirtualBox network settings in order to use the `curl` or `wget` EDirect installation methods.
-In my testing on a Ubuntu 20.04 virtual machine, the fourth installation option for EDirect (using the longer perl script) worked fine with the standard VirtualBox network settings.
+In my testing on an Ubuntu 20.04 virtual machine, the fourth installation option for EDirect (using the longer perl script) worked fine with the standard VirtualBox network settings.

 ## Usage Tip